-The ACS team began meeting weekly to pray, to plan, and to do the work necessary to open a school.
+This core ACS team began meeting weekly to pray, to plan, and to do the work necessary to open a school.
 God also provided key insight into the start-up process by connecting the team with Providence Preparatory School in Belton, Texas.
-The gracious people of Providence mentored our fledgling ACS launch team through each step of the process, providing invaluable and candid guidance when we needed it most.
-The Society of Classical Learning and the National Association of University-Model Schools were also valuable resources to us.
+The gracious people of Providence mentored our fledgling ACS launch team through each step of the process, providing invaluable and candid guidance when it was needed most.
+The Society of Classical Learning and the National Association of University-Model Schools were also valuable resources during this process.

-In early 2013, God answered our prayers with a wonderful location for our school in central Austin.
-He also blessed us with amazing teachers, students and their families for our inaugural school year.
+After years of planning and praying, God blessed ACS with a wonderful Central Austin location, along with amazing teachers, students and their families for our inaugural school year in 2013.
 God’s faithful care for us and abundant provision have been evident every step of the way, and our joy and gratitude was palpable as we officially launched Austin Classical School on August 12, 2013, with 10 “First Families” and 13 students in grades K, 1st, 2nd, and 4th.

-As we look ahead to our 8th year of school next fall, we thank the Lord for His steadfast love, faithfulness, and care for us.
+As we completed our 10th year of school last year, we continue to thank the Lord for His steadfast love, faithfulness, and care for us.
 He has done far more than we could ask or think.
 To Him be the glory!
-We have grown to 90+ ACS families and more than 170 students in Pre-K through 8th grades and look forward to adding a grade per year in the coming years.
+We have grown to 150 ACS families and more than 300 students in Pre-K through 11th grades and look forward to having our first graduating class next year.

 The Marshalls, Anna and her husband Jeff, are one of the founding families at Austin Classical School.
 They have two boys, Levi and Luke, who are reaping the many benefits of the rich learning environment and the classical curriculum of ACS.